-Milos is one of the most dramatic islands in the Cyclades thanks to its geological diversity.
+Milos is one of the most dramatic islands in the Cyclades.
 This volcanic island displays an abundance of colours which are evident in its beaches - more than 75 of them - with glistening silver sand and clear blue waters, also in the chalky white, terracotta, ochre and jet black rocks, the likes of which can be seen nowhere else in Greece.

 Milos is a place of archaeological and religious interest because of its famous catacombs and ‘Kyra tis Fylakopis (Lady of Fylakopi) a figure of huge archaelological value.
-It is also famed for being the discovery place of the Aphrodite of Milos (Venus de Milo) which brought the name of Milos to everyone’s lips.
+It is also famed for being the island where the Aphrodite of Milos (Venus de Milo) was discovered.

 Adamas (Greek for diamond) was founded by Cretan refugees fleeing a failed rebellion in 1841.
 It's the port of Milos which has lovely houses, narrow streets, a great choice of shops and excellent cafés and tavernas, many facing the impressive harbour.
 Quite often the mega-yachts there have to be seen to be believed!